 If you are working to reduce your credit card debt, a balance transfer to another credit card can be an effective way to reduce your interest payments as you reduce your credit card balances.

-Select the card with the best balance transfer offer available to you
+3. Select the best balance transfer card available to you

 Now you should have a list of your terms for both your existing credit cards and any other balance transfer offers.
 This will help you to select the best balance transfer offer available to you.